zenna/Omega.jl/docs/src/soft.md

 kpareto
 ```

-By default, the squared exponential kernel is used with a default temperature parameter.
+By default, the squared exponential kernel `kse` is used with a default temperature parameter.
 The method `withkernel` can be used to choose which kernel is being applied within the context of a soft boolean operator.

 ```@docs